-Credit: 0.50 (JJC Dual Credit Course) Elective: Juniors, Seniors Prereguisite: Successful completion of Introd
+Credit: 0.50 (JJC Dual Credit Course)

 Prerequisite: Successful completion of Introduction to Psychology

 This course is a continuation of the introductory course.
 Students will examine more topics in human development, brain studies and neuroscience, animal studies, and memory.
 Further topics will include human relationships, coercion, and brainwashing, the power of emotions, and forensic (criminal) psychology.